-- What SCID is
+- What WAS is

 - What the transplant steps are

 - When to see a transplant doctor

 - Questions to ask your doctor

-What is SCID?
+What is WAS?

-SCID is a group of inherited immune system disorders.
+WAS is an inherited immune system disorder.
 The immune system helps the body fight infections.
-With SCID, parts of the immune system are missing or don't work well.
-Babies born with SCID have many severe infections that keep coming back even after treatment.
-They also may have a hard time gaining weight or growing.
+In WAS, the immune system doesn't work very well.
+Babies born with WAS have many infections and bruise or bleed easily.